cloudsmith-io/cloudsmith-maven-wagon/README.md

 #### Sbt Property

-Configure your `credentials.ini` file with the following details:
+Configure your `.credentials` file with the following details:

 ```
 realm = cloudsmith